Get Aid In Return For Your Service

 - Recipient must be permanently and totally disabled or aged 65 or older.
 (A letter from a medical doctor must be provided to prove the legitimacy of disability.)

 The VA also may provide long-term care assistance for veterans and the surviving spouses of veterans who need in-home care or stay in a nursing home.
 Veterans who served for at least 90 days of active service with one day during wartime are eligible for the Aid and Attendance benefit.
 We can help you figure out if you are eligible for these benefits as well as maneuver through the paperwork and legal work necessary to receive these benefits.

 Many people who are eligible to for, but lack the knowledge of, pension and home aid programs for Veterans go through their life without receiving repayment for their service that they have earned.
-The VA pension benefits can cover a portion of nursing home care if the veteran and/or their surviving spouse would otherwise be paying fro the care out-of-pocket.
+The VA pension benefits can cover a portion of nursing home care if the veteran and/or their surviving spouse would otherwise be paying for the care out-of-pocket.
 This aide can be the only thing that makes it possible for some veterans or surviving spouses to handle the cost of assisted living.
-With a full understanding of what benefits you are eligible for through the aid of a legal expert, you won’t have to worry about missing out on something you should have received.
+With a full understanding of what benefits you are eligible for through the aid of a world-class legal mind, you won’t have to worry about missing out on something you should have received.